7 Great Things That Could Happen Once You Get a CPAP Machine

 Improved cardiovascular health

-According to a report in Harvard Health, up to 83 percent of people with cardiovascular disease and 35 percent of people with high blood pressure also have sleep apnea.
+According to a report from Harvard Medical School, up to 83 percent of people with cardiovascular disease and 35 percent of people with high blood pressure also have sleep apnea.
 Researchers estimate that treating sleep apnea could reduce the risk of dying from heart disease by a factor of five.
-Unfortunately, some people don’t realize that they have sleep apnea unless a bed partner alerts them to the snoring and stopped breathing.
-People with OSA don’t realize they are snoring, or that their breathing stops.
+Unfortunately, some people don't realize that they have sleep apnea unless a bed partner alerts them to the snoring and pauses in breathing.
+People with OSA don't realize they are snoring, or that their breathing stops.
 The brain wakes them up, they gasp for air, and then they fall back into poor-quality sleep without realizing that anything is amiss.
 Each time this near-awakening happens, the body releases stress hormones that take a toll on the heart and raise blood pressure.
-That’s why experts like Dr. Leavey stress that a CPAP machine can literally save your life.
+That's why experts like Dr. Leavey stress that a CPAP machine can literally save your life.

 It's not sweet dreams for everyone